WesleyPizetta/traveling-buddies/README.md

 # Wizebin App :truck:

 Hey guys.
-In this repo we are just improving my React Native skills by trying to build an app.
+In this repo we are just improving our React Native skills by trying to build an app.

 ## Table of Contents